Nithe14/.nvim/README.md

 |`<M-h>` | Move char/visual block right |

 ## Completion
-This config uses coc (https://github.com/neoclide/coc.nvim).
+This config uses [coc](https://github.com/neoclide/coc.nvim).
 So the code completion is very powerful and simple to use.
 Just find your favorite language coc server and install it from vim command.
 Exmaple:
 ```vim
 :CocInstall coc-rust-analyzer
 ```